Akashjitu18/Netflix-UI-Clone/README.md

 This project is a clone of the Netflix user interface, created using HTML and CSS.
 It replicates the look and feel of Netflix's homepage and is fully responsive, ensuring a consistent experience across various devices.

+### Live Demo : You can view the live demo of the project hosted on GitHub Pages [here](https://akashjitu18.github.io/Netflix-UI-Clone/).

 ## Features

 - **Responsive Design**: Adapts to different screen sizes and devices.